-There’s no wrong or right answer when it comes to what to wear on your gravel rides.
+There’s no wrong or right answer when it comes to what cycling clothing to wear when riding your gravel bike.
 Nothing is stopping you from wearing your full road kit or mountain bike gear, although some new developments may make the ride more enjoyable if you opt for clothing designed with gravel riding in mind.

 Even within gravel cycling, there’s plenty of sub-genres, from flat-out racing to chilled touring and hardcore bikepacking.
 All of these create different demands for what we need our kit to do for us.
 Throw in weather and trail conditions into the mix too, and there’s a real variety of scenarios to dress for.